Protection Grant

 • Types of Data Collected: Contact and personal information, employment details, incident-related information, financial and health information necessary for grant management.

-• Data Sharing: Data is shared internally and with partner organizations under strict confidentiality protocols, solely for project administration and application evaluation.
+• Data Sharing: Data is shared internally and with partner organisations under strict confidentiality protocols, solely for project administration and application evaluation.

 • Data Retention: Data is retained only as long as necessary to fulfil processing purposes, not exceeding 5 years post-case closure, unless legal requirements specify otherwise.